 - If you have any complaint or appeal to make against the decision of the panel, please address the mail to the publisher and explain clearly the basis for that appeal and submit an appeal to email@example.com and appropriate action will be taken.

 4. Journal policies on Conflicts of Interest

-Please click on below links to find our policy on Conflict of Interest
+Please click on the below links to find our policy on Conflict of Interest

 5. Journal policies on data sharing and reproducibility